Jeneration | |

 Next Year: | 2009 |

-Jeneration (Chinese: J世紀) is a greatest hits album by Taiwanese singer Jolin Tsai.
-It was released on February 27, 2009, by Gold Typhoon and Mars.[1]
-It contains her 27 songs previously released by EMI and three previously unreleased songs.[2]
+Jeneration (Chinese: J世紀) is a greatest hits album by Taiwanese singer Jolin Tsai, released by Gold Typhoon and Mars on February 27, 2009.[1]
+The album features 27 tracks from Tsai's time with EMI, along with 3 previously unreleased songs.[2]

-On December 16, 2008, Tsai signed a recording contract with Warner.[11]
-On February 19, 2009, Gold Typhoon announced that they would release for Tsai a greatest hits album, and it would include 27 songs released during EMI and three previously unreleased songs—"Hauteur", "Run Run", and "Habitual Betrayal".[12]
-On the same date, it was revealed that Gold Typhoon planned to release a greatest hits album together with Sony, but this plan was cancelled due to copyright and profit sharing issues.[13]
-The album debuted at number two, number two, and number five on the weekly record charts of Five Music, G-Music, and Chia Chia in Taiwan, respectively.[14]
-[15] [16]
+On December 16, 2008, Tsai signed with Warner.[11]
+On February 19, 2009, Gold Typhoon announced that they would release a greatest hits album for Tsai, Jeneration, which would include 27 songs from her time with EMI, as well as 3 previously unreleased tracks: "Hauteur", "Run Run", and "Habitual Betrayal".[12]
+On the same day, it was reported that Gold Typhoon and Sony had originally planned to jointly release Tsai's greatest hits album, but the project was canceled due to disputes over copyright and revenue sharing.[13]

 Region | Date | Format | Distributor |